ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 Scribed lecture notes can be found on [this page](/teaching.html).

-## Fall 24: COMP 2027 Applied Linear Algebra for Computing
+## Fall 25, Fall 24: COMP 2027 Applied Linear Algebra for Computing

 # 🔥 News